-For years I’ve been eyeing the couloirs that snake directly up the north face of Bear Mountain (the wall above Mirror Lake on the Glenn Highway).
+For years I’ve been eyeing the couloirs that snake directly up the north face of Bear Point (the wall above Mirror Lake on the Glenn Highway).
 There are 2 very obvious lines – a direct couloir that drops straight off the summit for almost 3000′ and a twisty turny line that ascend though rock bands and tops out just east of the summit.
 This year the couloirs have been melting out and thin ribbons of ice have been appearing, making them quite appealing!

 After eyeing them for a couple weeks I talked Bryce and Yvonne into heading up there to check them out.
 We opted to go for the obvious northwest direct couloir, not knowing what the other would entail.
 So we left one car at the Peter’s Creek trailhead, parked another car at the scout camp and started the tromp up through the woods.